ProfessorManhattan/packer-ubuntu-desktop/README.md

 ## Instructions

-After cloning, go to the root of this project and run:
+After cloning (and setting the `vagrantup_user` variable in `template.json`), go to the root of this project and run:

 ```
 VAGRANT_CLOUD_TOKEN={{ YourTokenHere }}
 git submodule update --init --recursive
 packer build -only=virtualbox-iso template.json
 ```

+That will build and upload a VirtualBox image to VagrantUp.
+You can build/upload other variants of the image by replacing `virtualbox-iso` with the types which can be found in the `template.json` file.

 ## Updating to the Latest Version